sardjv/esr_api/README.md

 ## Database

-To change database between MySQL and SQL Server:
+To change database between MySQL, PostgreSQL and SQL Server:

+1) Uncomment the relevent line in Dockerfile
-1) Uncomment the relevant section in docker-compose.yml
+2) Uncomment the relevant section in docker-compose.yml
-2) Uncomment the relevant config in database.yml
+3) Uncomment the relevant config in database.yml
-3) Uncomment the relevant gem(s) in the Gemfile.
+4) Uncomment the relevant gem(s) in the Gemfile.

+## Accessing the database console

 To access the MySQL database console: